hirusha-adi/Market/README.md

 # Market

-maybe a knockoff to ikman
+a marketplace with a secure user login system to post items to sell